 3. Testing hCaptcha

-The last step is to run a quick test to make sure that hCaptcha looks and works how you’re expecting.
+The last step is to run a quick test to ensure that hCaptcha looks and works how you expect.

 To test it out, you’ll simply need to submit an entry to your form.
 For more details on how to test out your forms, please take a look at our full testing checklist.